edusouza/cnpj-dataflow/README.md

 # cnpj-dataflow

-This is a Maven Java project that uses Apache Beam to process CNPJ data.
+This is a Maven Java project that uses Apache Beam to process Brazilian companies public data.
+The Receita Federal do Brasil (RFB) provides monthly updated files with all Brazilian companies public data.
+These files are available at [https://dados.gov.br/dados/conjuntos-dados/cadastro-nacional-da-pessoa-juridica---cnpj](https://dados.gov.br/dados/conjuntos-dados/cadastro-nacional-da-pessoa-juridica---cnpj)

 ## Project Structure